Compositional Design of Safety Controllers for Large-Scale Stochastic Hybrid Systems: Case Study

-The regions of interest are given as $X \in [0,8]^{1000}, X_{0} \in [0,1.5]^{1000}, X_{u} = [7,8]^{1000}$.
-The main goal is to design an A-CBC for the interconnected A-SHS and its corresponding safety controllers based on A-CSBCs of individual subsystems such that the state of the system remains in the comfort zone $[0,7]^{1000}$.
+The regions of interest are given as $X = [0,10]^{1000}, X_{0} = [0,2]^{1000},$ and $X_{u} = [9,10]^{1000}$.
+The main goal is to design an A-CBC for the interconnected A-SHS and its corresponding safety controller based on A-CSBCs of individual subsystems such that the {states of $\Phi$ in~\eqref{Eq:14} do not reach the unsafe set $X_{u} = [9,10]^{1000}$}.
 To do so, we first search for CBCs and accordingly design local controllers for $\Phi_i$.
-Consequently, A-CSBCs can be constructed from CBCs according to Theorem~\ref{Thm:Main}.
-We show our results for different values of $a_1,b_1,a_2,b_2$.
+Subsequently, A-CSBCs are constructed from CBCs according to Theorem~\ref{Thm:Main}.
+We illustrate the obtained results for different values of $a_1$, $b_1$, $a_2$, and $b_2$.
+We employ \textsf{SOSTOOLS}~\citep{papachristodoulou2013sostools} and the SDP solver \textsf{SeDuMi}~\citep{sturm1999using} to compute CBCs.